Supermarket (Logic album)

-Supermarket is the only soundtrack album by American rapper Logic.
+Supermarket is a soundtrack album by American rapper Logic.
 It was released on March 26, 2019, by Def Jam Recordings and Visionary Music Group.
-The soundtrack serves as a tie-in for the novel of the same name.
-The soundtrack was released to negative reviews by music critics, and it peaked at number 56 on the Billboard 200.
+The soundtrack serves as a tie-in for his novel of the same name.
+The soundtrack was released to negative reviews by music critics, though it peaked at number 56 on the Billboard 200.

 Promotion

 The release date was announced on January 10, 2019.

 Reception

 The album received generally negative reviews.
 Danny Schwartz, writing for Rolling Stone, characterized Supermarket as "uniquely bad", "bold yet bland" and a "suite of vapid love songs".
 Reed Jackson of Pitchfork described it as "a painful journey across guitar music of the past five decades."
 Calum Slingerland of Exclaim! negatively reviewed both the album and the accompanying novel, stating that "those who aren't card-carrying Rattpack devotees will come away with little to chew on".

 The album peaked at number 56 on the Billboard 200, with 11,823 total album-equivalent units, 2,947 of which were pure album sales.